benwiz/graphics/README.md

 (in other words, each generation is a pure function of the preceding one).
 The rules continue to be applied repeatedly to create further generations.

+#### Tentacles

+A paintbrush that kind of looks like a tentacle.
+Paths can be improved by calculating a curve then accessing points along the curve.

 ## Notes

 Dev